The Hidden Math Behind Field Service Success: How Numbers Drive Better Business Decisions

 Once you have those numbers, you'll start seeing opportunities everywhere.
 That "small" pricing adjustment becomes $200 extra per week.
 That route optimization saves an hour daily.
 Those inventory changes free up $2,000 in cash flow.

-The businesses that survive and thrive in field service aren't necessarily the ones with the best technical skills—they're the ones who understand their numbers and use them to make smarter decisions every day.
+The businesses that survive and thrive in field service are not necessarily the ones with the best technical skills — they are the ones who understand their numbers and act on them consistently.
+Start with three formulas this week, add one more each month, and within a year you will have full financial visibility into every corner of your operation.